sergeim19/TwitterFlu/README.md

-Motivated by [1], this repository provides a machine learning model to predict flu rates.
+Motivated by [1], this repository provides a machine learning model to predict flu rates data from Twitter.

 Files to be uploaded soon.